 - 4 egg whites

 - 2 sticks of butter (226 g) - room temperature

 - 1/2 cup sour cream (125 g) room temperature

 - 1 cup butter (227 g) room temperature

 - 6 cups sifted powered sugar (750 g)

 - 1 tablespoon vanilla

 - Preheat oven to 350°F/177°C. Butter and flour three 6 inch cake tins and line with parchment paper.

-- Combine all the dry ingredients (cake flour, salt, baking powder) in a medium bowl, whisk together and set aside.
+- Combine all the dry ingredients (cake flour, salt, baking powder and baking soda) in a medium bowl, whisk together and set aside.

-- In a small bowl, mix the milk and vanilla together.
+- In a small bowl, mix the milk, sour cream and vanilla together.
 Set aside.

 - Using a handheld or stand mixer with the paddle attachment, beat the butter and sugar on medium speed (4) for about 3 minutes until smooth and creamy.
 Scrape down the sides of the bowl with a spatula.

 - Whisk the egg whites together with a fork and slowly drizzle the egg whites into the mixture.
 Keep it on low speed (2) until all the egg whites are added and then increase the speed to high (8) for about 1-2 minutes until combined.
 (May look curdled but it will smooth out as you beat).
 Scrape down the sides of the bowl.